 Today, things are dramatically different.
 You have paid apps, freemium apps, in-app purchases, rewarded video ads, and a great many other monetization methods to choose from.
-What are the game monetization trends that will shape 2018 and 2019?
+What are the game monetization trends that will shape 2019?

 More Focus on Existing Users